chazworks/waggypuppy/src/wp-content/themes/twentysixteen/readme.txt

 == Copyright ==

-Twenty Sixteen __VAR_WP Theme, Copyright 2014-2024 wp.org, and contributors.
+Twenty Sixteen WordPress Theme, Copyright 2014-2024 wp.org, and contributors.
 Twenty Sixteen is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify